×

 1. Collect the information

 The first step is to collect all the relevant information.
 This includes all the details of the incident, including wh en it occurred, where it took place, what happened and how many people were affected.
 You should also include any photos or video evidence that could be relevant.
-You can use checklists or an incident reporting software like Safetymint to help you collect the necessary data.
+You can use a reporting template or an incident reporting software like Safetymint to help you collect the necessary data.

 Collect, Verify & Organize Data